-Ask any financial advisor and they’ll say the biggest challenge for their practice is getting a reliable stream of high quality, qualified leads in the door.
-This article provides an analysis of the major lead generation services as well as the pros and cons of outsourcing lead generation for financial advisors, RIA firms, CFPs, and wealth managers.
+Ask any financial advisor and they’ll say the biggest challenge for their practice is getting a reliable stream of high quality, qualified prospects in the door.
+Should financial advisors buy leads?
+This article provides an analysis of the major financial advisor lead generation companies as well as the pros and cons of outsourcing lead generation for financial advisors, RIA firms, CFPs, and wealth managers.

 Are Financial Advisor Lead Generation Services Legit?

 We’ve all heard the incredulous statement, “Nobody looks for a financial advisor on the Internet.”
 The biggest question that most financial advisors have about lead generation services is about their legitimacy.
 The logical assumption is that if finding qualified high net worth individuals with money to manage is so hard for a highly credentialed financial expert, how could it be possible for some third party firm?

 Let’s start with the question of what a financial advisor lead generation service is, shall we?
 A financial advisor lead generation service is a company that seeks to capture leads for financial advisors through the Internet.
 Many lead of them target individuals seeking financial advice through what is called pay-per-click advertisements.